ijnekenamay/HAGIWOs_Module/V2044_VCF/README.md

 - The v2044 package is SOP16, and only this part requires surface mount technology.
 (Might be easier than you think!)
 - See HAGIWO's original schematic for details.
 - I will get feedback and improve it.
-- See the HAGIWO website for the Arduino code.

 [LINK]